UK Stocks-Factors to watch on Thursday, Sept 11

-LONDON, Sept 11 (Reuters) - Britain’s FTSE 100 index is seen edging higher at the open on Thursday, with September futures on the index up 0.3 percent at 0625 GMT.
+LONDON, Sept 11 (Reuters) - Britain’s FTSE 100 index is seen opening 19 points higher, or 0.3 percent, on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * RBS, LLOYDS, SSE : Fifty-three percent of Scots intend to vote against splitting away from the United Kingdom in next week’s referendum, a poll showed late on Wednesday.